schwa/SwiftNodeEditor/README.md

 ### Nice to Have

+- [ ] Use Collection prototypes in Interface instead of OrderedIDSet (i.e. make interface totally generic)
 - [ ] The differences in the 'content(for:)' api are weird
 - [ ] It's silly that both pins and sockets need to register the same drag gesture - make one gesture and raise it above.
 - [ ] Interface protocols only need to be Identifiable not Hashable also.